IgorTheLight/DoW-Mod-Manager/README.md

   - **-noprecachemodels** : This option improves performance but team colors will not be visable on models anymore (because they couldn't be precached)

-  - **/high /affinity 6** : This option sets your Daw of War game executable priority to "High" and set it's affinity (CPU thread usage) to utilize only threads 2 and 3.
+  - **/high /affinity 6** : This option sets your Daw of War game executable priority to "High" and set it's affinity (CPU thread usage) to utilize only threads 2 and 3 (6=0110 in binary -> enable second and third thread).
 In theory it could help to improve performance.
 It WILL NOT work if you have less than 3 CPU cores!

   - **Disable Fog** : This option removes the brownish ambient fog from any map.
 This fog is particularly visible when zooming out really far or move the camera in a horizontal position, obstructing long distance view.